 • You must check one of the "Yes" or "No" boxes under employer's name and address to indicate whether or not the establishment accepts credit cards, debit cards, or other charges.
-If the "Yes" box is checked, lines 1 and 2 of Form 8027 must be completed.
+If the "Yes" box is checked, lines 1 and 2 of Form 8027 must be completed, and you must enter an amount, even if zero, on lines 1 and 2.
 Also see the instructions for lines 1 and 2.

-• You can complete the optional Worksheet for Determining if You Must File Form 8027 for Calendar Year 2016, later, to determine if you must file Form 8027.
+• You can complete the optional Worksheet for Determining if You Must File Form 8027 for Calendar Year 2018, later, to determine if you must file Form 8027.

-• You may want to use the Employer's Optional Worksheet for Tipped Employees, later, as a means of determining if your employees are reporting all of their tip income to you.
+You may want to use the Employer's Optional Worksheet for Tipped Employees, later, as a means of determining if your employees are reporting all of their tip income to you.